 Step 1.
 Learn Recommendations/Requirements and Prepare

-D. After you submit your forms, you will be contacted by phone and/or email within 2-3 business days to schedule.
+B. After form submission, you will be contacted by phone or email to schedule.
 (If you do not hear from a scheduler within 3 business days, call 734-764-8320.)
 Appointments will not be scheduled until the Travel Health Form with immunization records are received.
 If you need a physical for travel, schedule it separately.

 Step 4.
 At Your Visit